Hausvogteiplatz (Berlin U-Bahn)

 Hausvogteiplatz is a Berlin U-Bahn station on line U2, located in Mitte.
-The eponymous square, former site of a bastion of the historic city fortification, was named after the Prussian aulic court and prison.
+The eponymous square, former site of a bastion of the historic city fortification (Berlin Fortress), was named after the Prussian aulic court and prison.
 In the late 19th century it had developed as a centre of Berlin's clothing industry.

 The station, designed by Alfred Grenander, opened on 1 October 1908 with Berlin's second U-Bahn line, running from Potsdamer Platz on the initial Stammstrecke route to Spittelmarkt.
 During an air raid on 3 February 1945 it was devastated by a direct bomb hit and could not be reopened until 1950.